WICG/sanitizer-api/explainer.md

 aspects pair well and yield:

 - `Element.setHTML(string, {options})` - Parses `string` using `this` as
-  context element, like assigning to `innerHTML` would; applies a filter, while enforcing an XSS-focused baseline; and finally replaces the children of `this` with the results.
+  context element, similar in spirit to `innerHTML`; applies a filter, while enforcing an XSS-focused baseline; and finally replaces the children of `this` with the results.
 - `Element.setHTMLUnsafe(string, {options})` - Like above, but it does not